Have you ever asked, “What does it mean to be a Christian?”

-Have you ever asked “What does it mean to be a Christian?”
-For some Christians there seems to exist a cloud of unanswered personal questions making the answers difficult, if not impossible to see.
+For some Christians, there seems to exist a cloud of unanswered personal questions making the answers difficult, if not impossible to see.
 For example, what’s the difference between being a Christian accountant and a non-Christian accountant?
 If Jesus is Lord then each of our lives matter, including the work that we dedicate our lives to; so we know God has called us to engage it.
 To answer this simple but profound question we must consider the character of God, revealed through scripture, and how we can best reflect Him in the world we find ourselves in.
 We want our students to engage the world.
 It is hoped that students at Kelowna Christian School, through the diverse experiences provided for them, will wrestle with the answers as to how they can be Jesus within their personal circumstances.
 Each one of us is different, made up of different experiences and living in diverse contexts.
 God’s story invites us to be co-healers with Him within the context we find ourselves.
 We know that God’s story reveals His heart for the poor and marginalized, but what does that look like in our own lives?

-Started in 1988, the home’s mission is to raise up Christian leaders in Northern India; a region that has less than 1% of its population who call Jesus Lord.
-Our team will run a Vacation Bible School for the 70+ children at the home, giving the staff a much needed rest and the children a fun, engaging, and hopefully spiritually uplifting experience.
-In addition, the India 2017 team will spend some of their time exploring India and learning how the Indian Church and its international partners are responding to the needs of the country.
+We are excited to have a whole new group of Grade 11 and 12 students embarking to India again this year.
+They are off to go serve and love two children's homes in northern India.
+Our team will run a Vacation Bible School for the 70+ children at the home, giving the staff a much-needed rest and the children a fun, engaging, and hopefully spiritually uplifting experience.
+In addition, the India team will spend some of their time exploring India and learning how the Indian Church and its international partners are responding to the needs of the country.

 Stories are all around us.
 They tell us who we are and who God is.
 They can fill our sails with meaning, while other stories insinuate a different purpose for our lives.
 There are numerous stories, stories like consumerism that say that we are consumers and money is God.
 Other stories, like pluralism, tell us we are who we want to be and God is who we believe Him to be.
 In contrast, the Bible lays out for us another story - one that tells us we are God’s creation and loved by Him.
 This story gives us our identity, rather than saying we need to invent it.
-His story explains our sinful condition, but provides hope by pointing to a God that hasn’t abandoned or left us to our ruin.
-Instead it’s a story of God seeking after us and making a way for us to partake in His story of redemption.
+His story explains our sinful condition but provides hope by pointing to a God that hasn’t abandoned or left us to our ruin.
+Instead, it’s a story of God seeking after us and making a way for us to partake in His story of redemption.
 This powerful story is a living story that invites us in.
-Our desire at Kelowna Christian School is to help students see how their own personal stories fit within God’s overarching story and plan for their life.
+Our desire at Kelowna Christian School is to help students see how their personal stories fit within God’s overarching story and plan for their life.

-2017 KCS India Mission Trip Leaders
+2019 KCS India Mission Trip Leaders

 “It is nothing but a pious wish and a grossly unwarranted hope that students trained to be passive and non-creative in school will suddenly, upon graduation, actively contribute to the formation of Christian culture” - Nicholas Wolterstorff

 This quote is both inspirational and scary.
 In my experience as a teacher and in the church I believe this statement to be 100% true.
 The tension between scary and inspirational exist in the challenge that this quote presents.
 Creating engaged creative students within the confines of the classroom is possible, but can be difficult.
-It is often beyond the walls of the classroom that we have more success achieving this.
+It is often beyond the walls of the classroom that we have more success in achieving this.

 “We are story-formed people.
 Our lives are first shaped by narrative, not by information.
 We don’t learn how to live the Christian life by memorizing facts, rules, precepts, morals, imports, exports, governments, and drains...
 We begin to see our lives as part of a pattern within the larger story of redemption.
 We long to live a life worthy of that story” - Sarah Arthur, from Shaped by God, Robert J. Keeley.